Installing the toolbox

 serviceAccount:

-create: true # Automatically create the SA if it does not already exists
+create: true # Automatically create the SA if it does not already exist

 Accessing the toolbox on Kubernetes